fghaas/froscon2020/markdown/modes.md

 <!-- Note -->
 This is because, while *sharing* information in a chat is extremely easy, it is also a “fire and forget” mode of communications.
-Chat makes it difficult to find information after the fact, as anyone will attest who has ever attempted to scour a busy Slack or IRC archive for a discussion on a specific topic that they only remember to have happened a “few months ago”.
+Chat makes it difficult to find information after the fact.
+If you’ve ever attempted to scour a busy Slack or IRC archive for a discussion on a specific topic that you only remember to have happened a “few months ago”, you’ll agree with me here.

 It’s even *more* difficult to read a Slack discussion in context, that is to say in relation to *other* discussions on the same topic, days or weeks earlier or later.

 Let’s compare that to other communication modes: